top of page

 Roofing is consistently ranked among the most dangerous trades in the United States.
 In 2023, the construction industry recorded 5,283 fatal work injuries (Occupational Safety and Health Administration, 2024).
 Falls, slips, and trips accounted for 37% of construction fatalities in 2021 (Texas Department of Insurance, n.d.) and 47.8% of fatal falls across all industries in 2023 (U.S. Bureau of Labor Statistics, 2024).

 Among construction trades, roofers face the highest fatal injury rate—59 deaths per 100,000 full-time equivalent workers—outpacing ironworkers, electricians, and carpenters (Jackson Lewis, n.d.).
 In 2023 alone, 110 fall-related deaths occurred in the roofing industry, representing 26% of all fall fatalities (U.S. Bureau of Labor Statistics, 2024).
+This elevated risk makes professional training, licensing, and safety compliance non-negotiable.
+Compliance is vital and should not be taken lightly.

-Compliance is not an option, it is a requirement.
+Compliance is Not an Option, It is a Requirement

 How Risk Transfers to the Homeowner

 Since the legal burden shifts directly to the homeowner, the injured worker—or the worker’s family—may pursue the homeowner for damages.
 In many cases, the homeowner becomes the de facto employer and is responsible for medical bills, lost wages, and potential lawsuits (Etehad Law, n.d.; Remodel Works, n.d.).
 Given the exceptionally high risks associated with roofing, the implications of inadequate contractor insurance become stark.
-When a roofer lacks proper coverage, the legal burden for the worker’s safety and all hazards shifts directly to homeowners
+When a roofer lacks proper coverage, the legal burden for the worker’s safety and all hazards shifts directly to homeowners.
+A homeowner saving a few thousand dollars on a low bid may unknowingly trade that savings for multimillion-dollar exposure if a worker is hurt on their property.

 Liability Under State Law